yuvraaj2002/AI-Notes/Data Processing/Feature Selection.md

         3. Select the features with p-values less than the significance level (e.g. 0.05)

         This helps reduce the dimensionality of the dataset by removing irrelevant features, improving model performance and interpretability

-- Explain Chi-Square for feature selection ?

-    - Where can we use the test for independence test

-        We can use it as feature selection technique given that both the feature and target variable is categorical in nature.
-By using test of independence we will get to know that whether there actually exist some relationship between these 2 variables or not and if there would be not then we will simply remove that independent feature.

 - How Mutual info can be used for doing the filter based feature selection ?

     This is an amazing resource that we can use to understand this approach

     [Mutual Information, Clearly Explained!!!](https://www.youtube.com/watch?v=eJIp_mgVLwE)